ToxicFrog/doom-mods/gzap/doc/gzdoom_newplayers.md

 1. Open the launcher (run `Acecorp Launcher.exe` on Windows or `qzdl` on Linux).
 2. In the IWAD dropdown, click the `+` button and select your IWAD file.
-3. In the Engine dropdown, click the `+` button and select gzdoom.exe.
+3. In the Engine dropdown, click the `+` button and select uzdoom.exe.
 4. In the large box under the dropdowns, right click and select Add File, then select your downloaded PWAD (if using one).
 5. Do the same to add the gzArchipelago pk3 file.